Jplaudir8/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

+The following projects were developed along with my peer @ranarahimi

 ### Project 1 - Big Numbers Calculator

 This is a calculator of integer numbers that can have a size bigger than normal 32-bit and 64-bit integers.
 Possible operations that it can hold are: Addition, Multiplication and Exponentiation.
 A linked-list is used as part of the implementation.